Imprint

 Mechanics, composition, and tone correlate with Imprint's emotional narrative arch and themes:

 The experience begins with minimal agency, immersing the player in monotony and suspense.
-It continues on to sentimental reflection, granting them fleeting choices which prompt unique interpretations:
+It continues on to sentimental reflection, granting them fleeting choices which prompt unique interpretations.
+Emphasis was placed on the affordance, signifiers, and feedback of interactive elements in each scene.

 The experience begins with minimal agency, immersing the player in monotony and suspense.
-It continues on to sentimental reflection, granting them fleeting choices which prompt unique interpretations:
+It continues on to sentimental reflection, granting them fleeting choices which prompt unique interpretations.
+Emphasis was placed on the affordance, signifiers, and feedback of interactive elements in each scene.